3 Law Firm Marketing Challenges

 Ensure the quality of your content by hiring skilled and experienced writers.
 Having a dedicated pool of writers allows you to focus on other aspects of your business, and leaves you with more time for research and interviews.

-Find a writer with a background in legal marketing; plus points if he or she is well-versed in SEO.
+Find a writer with a background in legal marketing; plus points if he or she is well-versed in SEO marketing.
 Also, if you have a limited budget, consider hiring freelancers that you can pay by the hour.

 Tone and style